Draeken/articles/knowledge_management/01OntologyExamples.md

 Raw product could describe the default or the most common variety.
 Then all varieties are grouped together using a new class.

 ## Classification/groups
-Subjective user create a new class as a new concept.
+Subjective user create a new class/group as a new concept.
+- is:product_class
+- name/description
+// - list of products

+-> issue: when someone add a product to a class, it forks the class.
+As it may happen often, it's not suitable.
+Other solution: have a product_class without list, and each product can reference a class (through tags/labels).